Get up to $590

 or any specific renovations you are planning,

-Homeowners are responsible for clarifying that their house
+BC homeowners are responsible for clarifying that their house

-and planned improvements are eligible for LiveSmart BC
+and planned improvements are eligible for LiveSmart BC rebates

-grants before undertaking any upgrade work
+before undertaking any upgrade work

 and related expenses.